godotengine/godot-docs/learning/workflow/assets/exporting_images.rst

 create another atlas.

-The atlas can be useful to speed up drawing of some scenes, as state changes are minimized when drawing from it (through unlike other engines, Godot is designed so state changes do not affect it as much).
+The atlas can be useful to speed up drawing of some scenes, as state changes are minimized when drawing from it (though unlike other engines, Godot is designed so state changes do not affect it as much).
 Textures added to an atlas get cropped (empty spaces around the image are removed), so this is another reason to use them (save space).
 If